GluuFederation/oxd-java-sample/README.md

 If you still want to make a separate deployment in a Jetty container, you may have to create a Jetty base (use [these instructions](http://www.eclipse.org/jetty/documentation/current/quickstart-running-jetty.html) as a guide) and do [SSL](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) configurations required.

 To generate your war file, you will have to use the Maven WAR plugin and do adjustments to `pom.xml` file of project.
-For more information see corresponding plugin [page]().
+For more information see corresponding [plugin's page](https://maven.apache.org/plugins/maven-war-plugin/).

 Instructions on how to run the project using a different servlet container or Java application server is out of the scope of this document.

 ### What to do if "Check your settings or the console output" appears in the UI

-Take a look a the error traces to help diagnose the problem.
+Take a look at the error traces to help diagnose the problem.
 This is often due to connectivity problems, e.g: oxd-server is down or it cannot reach your OP.